EU signs gas deal with Egypt, Israel to end 'dependency' on Russia

 But a significant increase in gas exports from Israel via Egypt would require major long-term infrastructure investments.

+"It is very important that here we stand together, globally, to manage this food security crisis, that we find solutions that are fair for everybody, that we look at the distribution of grain, for example, worldwide, and that we really have an emphasis on vulnerable countries," von der Leyen said.

-She also pledged 3 billion euros in "agriculture, nutrition, water and sanitation programmes over the next years here in the region".
+She also pledged three billion euros in "agriculture and nutrition, water and sanitation programmes over the next years here in the region".

+"The European Union is very interested in investing in the local food production," she said.

+"It is so important for us that in the region, the production of food is improved and increased, and thus the dependency from other regions is reduced," she said.

 Sisi said von der Leyen's first official visit builds on the recent "intense momentum" of Egyptian relations with the EU.